-- 13.1 The NPCA has a legal responsibility to maintain a work environment free of violence and harassment, consistent with the Ontario Occupation Health & Safety Act, and consistent with NPCA's "Workplace Violence & Harassment Prevention Policy". - 13.2 It is the policy of the NPCA that all persons be treated fairly in the workplace in an environment free of discrimination and of personal and sexual harassment.
-Harassment of another Board Member, staff or any member of the public is misconduct. - 13.3 Examples of harassment that will not be tolerated by the NPCA include but are not limited to: verbal or physical abuse, threats, derogatory remarks, jokes, innuendo or taunts related to an individual's race, religious beliefs, colour, gender, physical or mental disabilities, age, ancestry, place of origin, marital status, source of income, family status or sexual orientation, whether in person, electronic or media.
-The NPCA will also not tolerate the display of pornographic, racist or offensive signs or images; practical jokes that result in awkwardness or embarrassment; unwelcome invitations or requests, whether indirect or explicit and any other prohibited grounds under the provisions of the Ontario Human Rights Code.
+- A record of the investigation - A copy of the investigation report - A summary of the results of the investigation that was provided to the complainant and respondent - A copy of any corrective action taken to address the complaint or incident. - 12.1 The Authority has a legal responsibility to maintain a work environment free of violence and harassment, consistent with the Ontario Occupation Health & Safety Act, and consistent with AUTHORITY's "Workplace-Violence & Harassment Prevention Policy" (as included at the end of Section 12). - 12.2 All persons are to be treated fairly in the workplace in an environment free of discrimination and of personal and sexual harassment.
+Harassment of another Director, staff or any member of the public is misconduct. - 12.3 Examples of harassment that will not be tolerated by the AUTHORITY include but are not limited to: verbal or physical abuse, threats, derogatory remarks, jokes, innuendo or taunts related to an individual's race, religious beliefs, colour, gender, physical or mental disabilities, age, ancestry, place of origin, marital status, source of income, family status or sexual orientation, whether in person, electronic or media. - 12.4 The Authority will not tolerate the display of pornographic, racist or offensive signs or images; practical jokes that result in awkwardness or embarrassment; unwelcome invitations or requests, whether indirect or explicit and any other prohibited grounds under the provisions of the Ontario Human Rights Code.

-14. Operational Concerns or Complaints
+13. Operational Concerns or Complaints

-- 14.1 If a Board Member has questions or issues surrounding reports, projects, operational concerns or complaints, such questions should be directed through the CAO and/or senior staff. - 14.2 If a Board Member is approached by the public with inquiries/complaints regarding operational matters, the Board Member is encouraged to contact the CAO who, in turn, can contact the individual for review/resolution.
+- 13.1 If a Director has questions or issues surrounding reports, projects, operational concerns or complaints, such questions should be directed through the CAO and/or senior staff. - 13.2 If a Director is approached by the public with inquiries/complaints regarding operational matters, the Director is encouraged to contact the CAO who, in turn, can contact the individual for review/resolution.

-15. Breach of Conduct
+14. Breach of Conduct